 Already, 18 states in the US have enacted 78 laws restricting chemicals in some way.
 The move has been backed by the American Association of Pediatrics, the American Medical Association and other professional bodies calling for reform.

 In Europe, governments have until 2018 to implement wide-ranging legislation to control the use of toxic chemicals in consumer products.
-The EU-wide rules, known as Reach (an acronym of registration, evaluation and authorisation of chemicals), are designed to make firms prove that the thousands of chemicals they use in products from cars to clothes are safe, It is also meant to encourage the replacement of hazardous chemicals with safer ones.
+The EU-wide rules, known as Reach (an acronym of registration, evaluation and authorisation of chemicals), are designed to make firms prove that the thousands of chemicals they use in products from cars to clothes are safe.
+It is also meant to encourage the replacement of toxic chemicals with safer ones.